agatheblues/agator9999/README.md

 ## But why?
 It all started when Spotify told me: *"Epic collection, friend.
 Your library is all filled up.
 To save more, you'll need to remove some songs."*.
-Hitting the 'Save' button on an album has a limit: you can save 10 000 songs in your library.
-I am constantly seeking new music, but I cannot remember all of the artists and albums I listened to, so I use my Spotify library as my music *storage* place.
+Hitting the 'Save' button on an album has a limit: you can save upt to 10 000 songs in your library.
+I am constantly seeking new music, but I cannot remember all of the artists and albums I listened to, so I used my Spotify album library as a *storage* place.
 Until now, because it's full.
-That's why I created agator9999: to have my own *storage* place where there can be albums from Spotify, as well as other streaming sources like Bandcamp.
+That's why I created agator9999: to have my own *storage* place where there can be albums from Spotify, as well as other streaming sources.

 ## What can you do with agator9999?

 **Artists**
-- View your artist library (Artists are derived from your saved albums.)
+- View your artist library
-- Merge a duplicate artist into one (Artists might come from different sources like Spotify and Discogs)
+- Merge a duplicate artist into one (Artists might come from different sources like Spotify or Discogs)
+- Unmerge an artist sources
+- Remove an artist (available when no albums are attached anymore)

 **Albums**
 - View your saved albums for a given artist